drmeerkat/BUAA-Compiler-Design/README.md

 2. Don't forget what you have learnt in class.
 3. Review your design with pens and papers (debug from higher level) and don't rely too much on testing.
 ### 0x04 Acknowledgements
-Many thanks to my dear friend @ZhaoYi1031 , his project inspire me a lot.
+Many thanks to my dear friend [@ZhaoYi1031](https://github.com/ZhaoYi1031) who inspires me a lot.
 Also, great work by Pete Sanderson (programming) and Ken Vollmar.
 Their [MIPS Assembler and Runtime Simulator (Mars)](http://courses.missouristate.edu/KenVollmar/mars/papers.htm) runs smoothly.